Cell–matrix interactions

-In every tissue, cells are embedded in a microenvironment composed of a fibrillar extracellular matrix (ECM), neighboring cells, and surrounding fluid.
-Cells dynamically sense the physical properties of the ECM (e.g., topographic features, stiffness), and mechanical forces (e.g., tensile, compressive, and shear forces).
-These physical signals are important for guiding cell proliferation and differentiation.
-We design tailored environments that can mimic aspects of these interactions to improve our understanding of cellular mechanotransduction and to foster translational applications in tissue engineering and regenerative medicine.
+In every tissue, cells are embedded in a microenvironment composed of a fibrillar extracellular matrix (ECM), neighboring cells and surrounding fluid.
+Cells dynamically sense the physical properties of the ECM (e.g. topographic features, stiffness), and mechanical forces from the solid phase (e.g. tensile and compressive) and fluid phase of the ECM (e.g. shear, hydrostatic and osmotic forces).
+These physical and mechanical signals are important for cell proliferation and differentiation.
+We are designing tailored environments that can mimic cell—matrix interactions to improve our understanding of cellular mechanotransduction in 3D and to develop disease models in tissue engineering and regenerative medicine.

 To closely mimic the 3D in vivo niche, we encapsulate cells in tailored hydrogels and use acoustofluidics to apply spatial patterning.
 In addition to designing the hydrogel biomaterial, we optimize the cell culture conditions and nutrient supply necessary for specific cells.
 Currently, we are working on optimizing tissue engineering platforms for musculoskeletal tissue1 and to induce the formation of vascular networks.